xpublish-community/xpublish/docs/source/index.rst

 ========
-xpublish
+Xpublish
 ========

-**Xpublish lets you easily publish Xarray datasets via a REST API.**
+**Xpublish lets you easily publish Xarray Datasets via a REST API.**

 *You can run a short example application in a live session here:* |Binder|